CaydenPierce/fNIRS-EEG-Server/README.md

 # EEG + fNIRS Bluetooth Low Energy Server

 Stream in both EEG and fNIRS data to the same device at the same time.
-The devices streaming in are [Blueberry glasses](https://blueberryx.com/) and [Muse](https://choosemuse.com/).
+The devices streaming in are [Blueberry glasses](https://blueberryx.com/) and [Muse](https://choosemuse.com/) 1.5, 2, or S.

 ## Support